Finding Myositis-Experienced Medical Care

 To add to the confusion, Myositis falls under several categories.
-While it’s an autoimmune disease, it’s also a neuromuscular disease and often a disease of the skin, lungs, etc. Due to the variety of symptoms and complications which affect people with Myositis, it’s often confusing to know what type of doctor will understand and treat your specific issues.
+While it’s an autoimmune disease, it’s also a neuromuscular disease and often a disease of the skin, lungs, and other organs.
+Due to the variety of symptoms and complications which affect people with Myositis, it’s often confusing to know what type of doctor will understand and treat your specific issues.
 A neurologist, dermatologist, rheumatologist or immunologist could oversee your care, but you may also need to see other specialists such as a pulmonologist, cardiologist, gastroenterologist, rehabilitation specialist, and pain management specialist.

 The variation of symptoms

 There is a great variety of symptoms within the subtypes of Myositis as well as from person-to-person.
 Some patients experience only muscle weakness, while others have skin issues which may or may not be accompanied by muscle involvement.
 Add in other manifestations of the disease experienced by some, such as difficulty swallowing or breathing, and the frustration factor increases to find proper medical knowledge and care.

 Just as symptoms vary, so do responses to treatments, and it is sometimes necessary to find doctors who have spent years seeing hundreds of Myositis patients.
 Often effective treatment ends up actually being a combination of treatments, which takes knowledge, experience, time and patience on the part of the physician.

 It is easy to understand why so many patients experience frustrations in finding a physician.
 It is imperative that patients find a doctor who can recognize the symptoms, listens to their concerns, and who is experienced in treating Myositis.
 It is vital that you become your own healthcare advocate!

 Looking Outside Your Area